How to Use Public Speaking to Build and Elevate Your Founder or Personal Brand

 Selecting High Value Events That Match Your Goals

-Maximizing Exposure Through Virtual Stages
+Maximising Exposure Through Virtual Stages

 Evaluating Each Opportunity for Strategic Fit

-Does this audience align with my target market?
+Does this audience match my target market?

-Can I repurpose this content on other platforms?
+Can I repurpose this content elsewhere?

 Social Media Speaking: Building an Online Audience That Converts